910: The Final Sacrifice

 Huh huh huh, I’m just remembering a scene from Bio-Dome.

-Bio-Dome (1996) was a limp comedy about two guys (Stephen Baldwin and Pauly Shore) who get trapped inside an experimental earth-friendly habitat.
+Bio-Dome (1996) was a low-brow comedy movie about two guys (Stephen Baldwin and Pauly Shore) who get trapped inside an experimental earth-friendly habitat.

 Don’t worry, we won’t hurt you.